Tips for how to prepare for your newborn session

 - I will bring a basket or two, and we can also use your furniture (sofa, bed, nursery) to create your images.

-- Mira Whiting Photography am always happy to try to work in sentimental items that are important to you.
+- Mira Whiting Photography is always happy to try to work in sentimental items that are important to you.
 As a knitter, I have a particular soft-spot for handmade baby items (knit, crocheted, quilted — I love them all!) and as a historian, I love being able to incorporate things that may have been in your family that are significant (maybe your own baby blanket or the hat you came home from the hospital wearing, for instance).

 Other | Odds & Ends